javierbrea/eslint-plugin-boundaries/packages/elements/README.md

   - `"folder"`: Matches the first folder matching the pattern.
 The library will add `**/*` to the given pattern for matching files, because it needs to know exactly which folder has to be considered the element.
 So, you have to provide patterns matching the folder being the element, not the files directly.
   - `"file"`: Matches files directly, but still matches progressively from the right.
 The provided pattern will not be modified.
   - `"full"`: Matches the complete path.
+- **`partialMatch`** (`boolean`): Whether the pattern is allowed to match only a suffix of the file path (default: `true`).
+When `true`, the pattern is matched right-to-left, so it only needs to match the end of the path (`components/*` matches any path ending in `components/<something>`).
+When `false`, the pattern is matched against the full file path from the project root, while keeping folder semantics (the element `path` is the matched folder prefix).
+It defaults to `true` for backward compatibility, but will most likely default to `false` in a future major version and eventually be removed, because requiring the full pattern is more intuitive and is already how file descriptors match.
+When `false`, the `mode` option has no effect.
 - **`basePattern`** (`string`): Additional pattern that must match from the project root.
 Use it when using `file` or `folder` modes and you want to capture fragments from the rest of the path.
 - **`capture`** (`string[]`): Array of keys to capture path fragments
 - **`baseCapture`** (`string[]`): Array of keys to capture fragments from `basePattern`.
 If the same key is defined in both `capture` and `baseCapture`, the value from `capture` takes precedence.